 Top goalscorer: Metin Oktay (348)

-Galatasaray Spor Kulübü (Sports Club) were founded in 1905 by 19-year-old, back then, Galatasaray High School student Ali Sami Frashëri, who tempted some of his fellow students to form a team and start playing games against English and Greek teams that pre-existed in Istanbul.
+Galatasaray Spor Kulübü (Sports Club; so it is formally incorrect to refer to this club as Galatasaray FC in English) were founded in 1905 by 19-year-old, back then, Galatasaray High School student Ali Sami Frashëri, who tempted some of his fellow students to form a team and start playing games against English and Greek teams that pre-existed in Istanbul.